 When a client asks you to be sweet, they want you to look very youthful, show a small smile, and be cute and flirty.
 On the job you may be asked to hold a flower or even cuddle with a bear.
 Models who have been to Japan will be familiar with this style of posing.

 ON STAY CONTRACTS

-For the majority of the other markets they will advance everything, but there will be no 'guarantee contract'.
+For most of the other markets, they will advance everything, but there will be no 'guarantee contract'.

 As a new face it will take a good amount of time to be in the black with your booking agencies, no doubt there are times when a big job comes in and you've been put there faster.

-Generally speaking, it's no different than going to college for 4 years getting a degree and coming out and starting a the low level position.
+Generally speaking, it's no different than going to college for 4 years getting a degree and coming out and starting the low-level position.
 Once you gain more experience or a strong book, you have greater chances of your established career.
 This greatly depends on each individual and their own career.

 Let's say you are placed in NY, they advance you your airfare, apartment stay, and pocket money weekly.
-Right away you are in the negative on your account by $3,000.00 usd, however, you get a look-book that pays $2500.00, a number of shows that pay $700.00, they reimburse your account and you receive the remainder.
+Right away you are in the negative on your account by $3,000.00 USD, however, you get a look-book that pays $2500.00, several shows that pay $700.00, they reimburse your account, and you receive the remainder.
 Most agencies will look at this as an investment, and with the strong belief in each model they represent know they must do it this way.
 You are not indebted to repay them unless we were to move you to another agency in that same market.
-These are rare rare events, and we are always mindful of directing a career to be placed with an agency that will be behind the model 100%.
+These are rare, rare events, and we are always mindful of directing a career to be placed with an agency that will be behind the model 100%.